stfc/alc_trajectory/README.md

 * [***scripts***](./scripts): contains scripts for data processing.
 * [***source***](./source): contains the source code.
 Files have the *.F90* extension
 * [***tools***](./tools): shell files for building, compiling and testing the code automatically.
-* [.gitignore](./.gitignore): instructs Git which file to ignore for development and integration.
 * [CMakeList.txt](./CMakeList.txt): sets the framework for code building and testing with CMake.
 This file must ONLY be modified to add test cases.
 * Jenkinsfile: file with specifications to build and run the testing infrastructure.
 * [LICENSE](./LICENSE): BSD 3-Clause License for ALC_TRAJECTORY.